nplevitt/betterWorkout/README.md

 # Better Workout for Amazon Alexa
 ## Nick Levitt

 This is a better workout application for the Amazon Alexa.
 It will build a random workout each time from a set of 18 different exercises.
+I built this out of frustration when I could not find a workout application for Alexa that did not consist of the same workout every time.
+I wanted a workout application that introduced variety to each workout, so I built my own.

 ### Running Better Workout Locally